wsmontes/Mobile-LLM/README.md

 | Mobile Safari | 16.4+ | ⚠️ Limited | 🔶 Partial (demo mode) |
 | Older browsers | < 113 | ❌ No | 🔴 Demo mode only |

-**Note:** Mobile browsers have limited WebGPU support, so the app will run in demo mode on mobile devices.
-The upload functionality still works for testing purposes.
+**Note:** Mobile browsers have limited WebGPU support, but the app now includes iOS-specific optimizations to attempt real AI functionality on iPhone/iPad.
+The upload functionality works for testing purposes.

 ## Troubleshooting